 If you have been seeing your regular doctor for treatment, he will most likely recommend you see a colon and rectal surgical specialist, who may recommend further treatments to reduce the chances of recurrence.
 Invasive surgery is rarely needed, however, and chronic hemorrhoids are rarely a problem for an extended period of time.

 Los Angeles Colon and Rectal Surgical Associates

-The board certified surgeons of Los Angeles Colon and Rectal Surgical Associates treat burst hemorrhoids, as well as patients with chronic or recurring issues.
-They are specialists in all diseases of the colon, rectum and anus.
-By calling (310) 273-2310, you can schedule a confidential appointment and discuss any of you questions with your physician.
+The board-certified surgeons of Los Angeles Colon and Rectal Surgical Associates treat burst hemorrhoids, as well as patients with chronic or recurring issues.
+They are specialists in all diseases of the colon, rectum, and anus.
+By calling (310) 273-2310, you can schedule a confidential appointment and discuss any of your questions with your physician.